 H. Starting a Restorative Justice Program

-There are no pre-requisites for this program.
-Using a computer browser and Microsoft Word are necessary to complete the assignments and navigate the online campus.
-Students should have basic computer skills and be comfortable navigating the Internet and using e-mail.
+Students must be able to use a browser and Microsoft Word to complete the assignments and navigate the online campus.
+Students should have basic computer skills and be comfortable navigating the Internet and using email.
 Students must be willing to learn to write at a professional level in order to generate contracts and fulfill various written tasks related to mediation and restorative justice.

-Upon successful completion of the program, you will be awarded individual certificates of completion for each course and an overall certificate for the program completion.
+Upon successful completion of the course, you will be awarded individual certificates of completion for each course and an overall certificate for the course completion.